paulbellamy/mango/README.markdown

   Takes a list of http.HandlerFuncs, and tries each one successively until one writes some data to the ResponseWriter.

+* GET/POST/PUT/DELETE/HEAD/OPTIONS/PATCH/ANY

+  Usage: mango.Get(path string, http.HandlerFunc) http.HandlerFunc

+  Creates a scoped handler which will only respond to the matching path regexp, and HTTP method.
+Best used in conjunction with the Routes helper.

 * Static

-  Usage: mango.Static(directory string, f http.HandlerFunc) f http.HandlerFunc
+  Usage: mango.Static(root http.FileSystem, app http.HandlerFunc) http.HandlerFunc

   Serves static files from the directory provided.
-If file is not found, it calls f.
+If file is not found, it calls app.
+As opposed to the built-in FileServer in net/http, this one will not return a 404 if an app is specified.

 * JSONP

-  Usage: mango.JSONP(f http.HandlerFunc)
+  Usage: mango.JSONP(app http.HandlerFunc) http.HandlerFunc

   Provides JSONP support.
 If a request has a 'callback' parameter, and your application responds with a Content-Type of "application/json", the JSONP middleware will wrap the response in the callback function and set the Content-Type to "application/javascript".

+## Available Helpers

+* NewBufferedResponseWriter(w http.ResponseWriter) *BufferedResponseWriter

+  Creates a new BufferedResponseWriter, which wraps a regular http.ResponseWriter.
+Data can be written to the BufferedResponseWriter until finished, then calling Flush() will send it to the client.
+If no http.ResponseWriter is wrapped, the BufferedResponseWriter will still function normally aside from the Flush() method.

+* Session

+  Usage: mango.Session(*r http.Request)

+  Basic session management.
+Returns a SessionWrapper object representing the session.
+Data stored here can be stored into the session cookie by calling the Write(w http.ResponseWriter) method.

 * Basic Auth